Feel comfortable and confident that your donation will make a difference.

-We have many stories of donations, like yours, change lives by giving an opportunity for change and growth.
-Some of our success stories even joined our team to help continue the success story!
+We have many stories of how donations like yours change lives by giving an opportunity for independence.
+Some of our clients even join our mission to help continue the success story!

 Creating visible imact in our community is as easy as 1-2-3

-We know that you understand the value to paying it forward in your community.
-We're asking you to consider following the simple steps below to begin a journey of change for someone.
+You understand the value to paying it forward in your community.
+Follow the simple steps below to begin a journey of change for our community.

 If you have a vehicle or other valuable product or service that you would like to donate, reach out to us to discuss.